 Insurance coders enter medical records information into a database to ensure reimbursement for healthcare services.
 They typically complete a certificate or degree program and are employed in hospitals or physicians' offices.
 Opportunities exist for insurance coders to become certified specialists through the American Health Information Management Association.

 Insurance coders work with patient medical records to ensure payment or reimbursement for medical services.
 Hospitals, insurance companies or physicians' offices employ insurance coders.
 Insurance coders are trained to read medical diagnoses, conditions and treatments on patient records and use industry-standard coding systems, such as CPT (Current Procedural Terminology), that are entered into healthcare databases.
 They have a working knowledge of common insurance reimbursement options and sources, such as Medicare, Medicaid and private insurance, as well as the Health Insurance Portability and Accountability Act (HIPAA).

-The U.S. Bureau of Labor Statistics, (BLS), projected a 20% increase in employment opportunities for insurance coders for the 10-year period of 2008-2018 (www.bls.gov).
-This growth is expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
-In May 2009, the BLS reported a national median wage of $31,290, with 80% of salaries ranging from $20,850 to $51,510, for insurance coders.
+The U.S. Bureau of Labor Statistics (BLS) projected a 21% increase in employment for medical records and health information technicians from 2010-2020 (www.bls.gov).
+This growth was expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
+In May 2012, the BLS reported a national mean wage of $36,770 annually, with 80% of salaries landing between $22,250 and $56,200.

 Education Requirements for Insurance Coders

 Aspiring insurance coders may consider completing a certificate or associate's degree program in medical billing and coding.
 Students take coursework in anatomy and physiology, and are introduced to medical terminology, pathophysiology and healthcare delivery systems.
 These programs expose students to common software applications used within the industry, as well as common coding guidelines, such as ICD-9, CPT, DSM-IV and HCPCS.